How To Curve Text In Cricut Design Space

-We’ve got some great video tutorials to share, all the things you need to know, and see my first curved text project with Design Space!
+We’ve got some great video tutorials to share, all the things you need to know, and see our first curved text project with Design Space!

 When creating a text design in a circle, if you want the text to be the right way up, you need to create two different text boxes.
 The text curving upwards in one box and the text curving downwards in another.